This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Antiparos Town

-13. Do Water Sports
+10. Do Water Sports

-Although not great fans of water sports ourselves, we can’t overlook the fact that Paros is heaven on earth for active holiday lovers.
 Windy Paros offers unique opportunities for windsurfing and kitesurfing.
 The island is a popular destination for scuba diving as well.

 This is a photo of Golden Beach.
 There are sunbeds and umbrellas on the long stretch of golden sand.

-Golden Beach is ideal for water sports lovers.
+Golden Beach is ideal for water sports lovers

-15. Indulge in Ferryspotting At Cape Agios Fokas
+11. Indulge in Ferryspotting At Cape Agios Fokas

-If you, like us, enjoy spending time doing nothing but watching the ferries come and go, then you should definitely visit Cape Agios Fokas at the entrance of Parikia Bay.
-While you wait for the next ferry to spot, you can check out the tiny Agios Fokas church, swim on the small beach that is right next to the church or explore the stone buildings that keep the area’s lonely lighthouse company.
+While you wait for the next ferry to spot, you can check out the tiny Agios Fokas church, swim on the small beach that is right next to the church, or explore the stone buildings that keep the area’s lonely lighthouse company.

 This is a panoramic shot of the area around Cape Agios Fokas.
 There is the small church of Agios Fokas above the beach.